Swan Lake (1895): Libretto

-For the 2015–2016 season of the Zurich National Ballet, Russian choreographer, Alexei Ratmansky staged a reconstruction of the Petipa/Ivanov staging of Swan Lake from the notation scores of the Sergeyev Collection.
+For the 2015–2016 season of the Zurich Ballet, Russian choreographer, Alexei Ratmansky staged a reconstruction of the Petipa/Ivanov staging of Swan Lake from the notation scores of the Sergeyev Collection.
 The reconstruction premiered on 6 February 2016 at the Zurich Opera House.
 The reconstruction was later staged at the Teatro alla Scala in Milan on 30 June 2016.